How Does a Steadicam Work? Unveiling the Magic Behind Smooth Shots

 So, make sure your use of camera stabilizer really serves some purpose.
 It will keep you from overusing your “reasonably” heavy setup.

-Use a wide angle lens, instead of a telephoto lens, when using an interchangeable-lens camera—like DSLR, or mirrorless camera.
+Go for a wide angle lens, instead of a telephoto zoom lens.

 Why?